zxc916684603/ecs/intl.en-US/User Guide/Security groups/Add security group rules.md

 # Add security group rules {#concept_sm5_2wz_xdb .concept}

-You can add security group rules to enable or disable access to and from the Internet or intranet for ECS instances in the security group:
+You can add security group rules to enable or disable access to and from the Internet or intranet for ECS instances in the security group.

--   VPC: You only need to set inbound and outbound rules.
-Also, you do not need to create different rules for the Internet and intranet.
+-   VPC: You only need to set inbound and outbound rules, and you do not need to create different rules for the Internet and intranet.
 The Internet access for VPC instance is realized through private NIC mapping.
-So, you cannot see the Internet NIC inside the instance, and you can only set intranet rules in the security group.
+Therefore, you cannot see the Internet NIC inside the instance, and you can only set intranet rules in the security group.
 The rules apply to Internet and intranet access at the same time.
--   Classic network: It is required to set outbound and inbound rules for the Internet and intranet respectively.
+-   Classic network: You must set outbound and inbound rules for the Internet and intranet respectively.

 For a new security group without any rules, outbound traffic is allowed and inbound traffic is refused by default, over either the Internet or intranet.
 Therefore, we recommend that you only need rules to refuse outbound traffic or allow inbound traffic.